Mecha05/ME-405/README.md

 ## **Getting started:**
 To get started follow the set up instructions provided with the Romi chassis and on the Romi webpage to secure and attach the Motor driver and PDP for Romi, Gearmotor and Encoder assembly, and Romi Drive and caster wheels.
 The Gearmotor and Encoder assembly should plug directly into the PDP.

-Romi should know look like this:
+Romi should now look like this:
 ![image](https://github.com/user-attachments/assets/e760a3ce-15c4-42c0-9b98-1cedb14b8d93)

 These highlighted section show nessicarcy cable connections for power to the Nucleo, Motor control cables, and Encoder cables for communication between the PDP and our Nucleo.
 Example cables are shown below.